A Study of Bispecific Antibody MCLA-158 in Patients With Advanced Solid Tumors

 Study Design:

 This open label, multicenter, first-in-human study consists of 2 parts.
 Part 1 is a dose escalation to find the recommended Phase II dose (RP2D) of MCLA-158 studying patients with metastatic colorectal cancer.
-Part 2 is a dose expansion cohort studying MCLA-158 in colorectal cancer and other solid tumor indications.
+Enrollment in the dose escalation part has been completed.

 Keywords